|

 refrigerate for an hour.
 This allows the ingredients to fully develop their

 delicate flavors.
-In the mean time heat charcoal grill, clean the grill surface
+In the mean time heat charcoal grill, clean the grill

-occasionally turning and basting with butter until cooked through, about 10 min.
+meat balls, occasionally turning and basting with butter until cooked

+through, about 10 min.
 Reserve the grilled meatballs in a large bowl.

-In a blender,
+In a blender, process

-sauce pan, heat two tablespoons of cooking oil.
+pan, heat two tablespoons of cooking oil.
 Fry dry whole red chilies till

 dark.
 Add the spice mixture to oil and sauté until the oil starts to separate

 from the tomato mixture, about five minutes.
-Transfer
+Transfer grilled lamb

-grilled lamb meatballs to the sauce, stir well.
+meatballs to the sauce, stir well.
 Cook for another few minutes to evaporate

 excess liquid so that the meat pieces are coated with the sauce.
-Adjust
+Adjust seasoning

 Gorkhali Lamb Cutlets